1908 Messina earthquake: Tsunami

 About ten minutes after the earthquake, the sea on both sides of the Strait suddenly withdrew as a 12 m tsunami swept in, and three waves struck nearby coasts.
 It struck hardest along the Calabrian coast and inundated Reggio Calabria after the sea had receded 70 m from the shore.
 The entire Reggio seafront was destroyed and people who had gathered there perished.
 Nearby Villa San Giovanni was also badly hit.
 Along the coast between Lazzaro and Pellaro, houses and a railway bridge were washed away.

-In Messina, the tsunami also caused more devastation and deaths; many of the survivors of the earthquake had fled to the relative safety of the seafront to escape their collapsing houses.
+In Messina, the tsunami also caused devastation and death; many of the survivors of the earthquake had fled to the relative safety of the seafront to escape their collapsing houses.
 The second and third tsunami waves, coming in rapid succession and higher than the first, raced over the harbour, smashed boats docked at the pier, and broke parts of the sea wall.
 After engulfing the port and three city streets inland beyond the harbour, the waves swept away people, ships that had been anchored in the harbour, fishing boats and ferries, and inflicted further damage on the edifices within the zone which had remained standing after the shock.

 The ships that were still attached to their moorings collided with one another but did not incur major damage.
-Afterwards Messina harbour was filled with floating wreckage and the corpses of drowned people and animals.
-Towns and villages along the eastern coast of Sicily were assaulted by high waves causing deaths and damage to boats and property.
-Two hours later the tsunami struck Malta, rushing into Marsamxett Harbour and damaging property in Msida.
+Afterwards, Messina harbour was filled with floating wreckage and the corpses of drowned people and animals.
+Towns and villages along the eastern coast of Sicily were assaulted by high waves which killed people and damaged boats and other property.
+Two hours later, the tsunami struck Malta, rushing into Marsamxett Harbour and damaging property in Msida.
 About 2,000 people were killed by the tsunami in Messina on the eastern coast of Sicily, and in Reggio Calabria and its coastal environs.